 In ,The Voyage Out, Richard Dalloway is on his travels purportedly exploring other countries, taking the temperature, trying the waters, finding out the mood, discovering what is going on in the rest of the world.
 Knowledge which will serve him in his quest to serve his country, supposedly.
 He is a character on the fringes of power.
 It appears that he is temporarily side-lined, out of office.

-When Virginia Woolf comes to write, Mrs Dalloway, first entitled, The Hours, in 1923 and then published in 1925 as Mrs Dalloway not much has changed in his career.
+When Virginia Woolf came to write, Mrs Dalloway, first entitled, The Hours, in 1923 and then published in 1925 as Mrs Dalloway, not much has changed in his career.
 He is still on the edges of power, more the errand boy than the master.
-His usefulness seems to be in his keenness to serve, but his wife, Clarissa, has become a successful hostess who can gather the right sorts together for a dinner party; the rich, the famous and the powerful and in this respect outshines by far her husband.
+His usefulness seems to be his keenness to serve, but his wife, Clarissa, has become a successful hostess who can gather ,”the right sorts,”together for a dinner party; the rich, the famous and the powerful and in this respect outshines by far her husband.
 In this novel Richard is a much more shadowy figure than he appears in The Voyage Out while his wife Clarissa is at the forefront, the schemer and manipulator.

 Virginia’s bust in Tavistock Square.